intel/neural-speed/docs/continuous_batching.md

 Continuous batching is a more efficient batching mechanism in LLM server system when compared with static batching input and output.
 It has two main characteristics:
 - concat input sequences in `seq_len` dimension (omit padding token) for `linear` operation and split it in `multi-head attention` and other seq-level operators (`RoPE`, etc.).
-- Split sequences out immediately if them finish generation and send new sequences into inference engine.
+- Split sequences out immediately if they finish generation and send new sequences into inference engine.
 For more technical details, please refer to [ORCA paper](https://www.usenix.org/system/files/osdi22-yu.pdf).

 There is a illustration below of continuous batching from ORCA paper. $x_{ij}$ means it is a j-th token which belong to i-th request (sequence).
 And this figure only depicts the QKV Linear, Attention, and